sukruta230901/Campus_Recuritment_Prediction_ML_Project/README.md

 Regression models like - Linear Regression, Decision Tree Regressor, Random Forest Regressor and XGBoost Regressor were used in this project.
 Also after visualizing the result I've also performed cross-validation to validate my models.

-◻ Find my complete code on this site:- https://www.kaggle.com/sukrutapardeshi/campus-recruitment-eda-and-regression-models
+◻ Find my complete code on kaggle:- https://www.kaggle.com/sukrutapardeshi/campus-recruitment-eda-and-regression-models